House Republicans unveil legislative platform; Chair says party must ’do a better job of messaging’

 SPRINGFIELD — Illinois House Republicans released a new legislative agenda Wednesday in an effort to rebrand the party’s role in Illinois politics.

-Reimagine Illinois, unveiled by the House Republican Caucus at a Wednesday news conference, asks voters to “imagine an Illinois free of corruption and with responsible fiscal leadership.”
+Reimagine Illinois, unveiled by the House Republican Caucus at a news conference Wednesday, asks voters to “imagine an Illinois free of corruption and with responsible fiscal leadership.”

 A website outlining the initiative was also launched containing multiple podcasts and videos from GOP lawmakers discussing their priorities for the session and goals they have for reforming the state’s government and finances.

-“I expressed some concerns about us being the party of ‘no’ a lot of times,” Murphy said in a podcast uploaded to the Reimagine website, reimagineillinois.com.
+“I expressed some concerns about us being the party of ‘no’ a lot of times,” Murphy said in a podcast uploaded to reimagineillinois.com.
 “We need to do a better job of messaging rather than just saying what’s being proposed is bad.”

 The campaign is based on four policy pillars: public safety, anti-corruption, economic opportunity and fiscal responsibility.